hardin47/website/Math154/Notes/08-classification.md

 ####  Variable Importance {-}

-In order to get the variable importance, you need to specifiy importance within the building of the forest.
+In order to get the variable importance, you need to specify importance within the building of the forest.

 See if you can figure out every single line of the `ggplot` code.